theaccordance/portfolio/docs/introduction.md

-# Mainwaring.dev
+# Introduction

-This is the page!
+## What is Mainwaring.dev?
+`mainwaring.dev` is a developer domain and SaaS sandbox.
+This domain is made up of several services that combined deliver an experience that mimics for-profit SaaS products.